rabbitmq/rabbitmq-website/site/install-debian.md

 #### Distribution

 In order to set up an apt repository that provides the correct package, a few decisions have to be made.
 One is determining the distribution name.
-It typically matches the Debian or Ubuntu release used:
+It often matches the Debian or Ubuntu release used:

- * `bionic` for Ubuntu 18.04
+ * `bionic` for Ubuntu 18.04 and 20.04
  * `xenial` for Ubuntu 16.04
  * `buster` for Debian Buster
  * `stretch` for Debian Stretch